 4. Will the Middleware periodically delete downloaded data?

-File and database data is re-written as long as the Broadcast Data Sources are connected to the middleware.
-Downloaded media (photos, videos, audios) data is never deleted by the Middleware.
+File and database data is rewritten as long as the Middleware Sources are connected to the middleware.
+Downloaded media (photos, videos, audio) data is never deleted by the Middleware.

-5. In which format is media (photo, videos, audios) downloaded?
+5. In which format is media (photo, videos, audio) downloaded?
 Can it be transformed?

 Media is downloaded in the same format provided by the corresponding social network (Facebook, Twitter, WhatsApp, etc.).

-Since Version 4.1.0, you can integrate a transcoder to our middleware in order to transform media.
+Since Version 4.1.0, you can integrate a transcoder into our middleware to transform media.
 Read our article about how to run a Transcoder command to transform media.